dhimelick/osticket-plugin-statusautochange/README.md

 Once you've added a status, save your changes, then enable the plugin.

-## In use
-When this plugin is working, you'll see something like when when a client replies:

 ## Credits
 - https://github.com/clonemeagain/osticket-slack was immensely helpful as a starting point and for the `getTicket` method.
 - https://github.com/poctob/OSTEquipmentPlugin/wiki/Plugin-Development-Introduction